EI-CoreBioinformatics/portcullis/doc/source/junctools.rst

       {compare,convert,markup,set,split}
         compare             Compares junction files.
-        convert             Converts junction files between various formats. markup              Marks whether each junction in the input can be found in the reference or not. set                 Apply set operations to two or more junction files. split               Splits portcullis pass and fail juncs into 4 sets (TP, TN, FP, FN) based on whether or not the junctions are found in the reference or not.
+        convert             Converts junction files between various formats. gtf                 Filter or markup GTF files based on provided junctions markup              Marks whether each junction in the input can be found in the reference or not. set                 Apply set operations to two or more junction files. split               Splits portcullis pass and fail juncs into 4 sets (TP, TN, FP, FN) based on whether or not the junctions are found in the reference or not.